 What Does it Take to Be an Electric Motor, and Power Tool Repairer?

-Electric Motor Repairer Example Repair, maintain, or install electric motors, wiring, or switches.
+Electric Motor Repairer Job Description Repair, maintain, or install electric motors, wiring, or switches.

-These are the skills Electric Motor, and Power Tool Repairers say are the most useful in their careers:
+Electric Motor, and Power Tool Repairers state the following job skills are important in their day-to-day work.

 Repairing: Repairing machines or systems using the needed tools.